AntonHran/project_telegram_bot/README.md

    - News.
    - Random article.

-- News category has sections like Business, Entertainment, General, Health, Science, Sports, Technology.
+- The News category has sections like Business, Entertainment, General, Health, Science, Sports, Technology.
 The user can also select the desired country for news.
-- User can provide additional information such as city, country and preferred time of sending messages for other categories.
+- Users can provide additional information such as city, country and preferred time of sending messages for other categories.
 - All user settings are stored in a JSON file.

 However, there are some features that still need to be implemented: